Lectures on insulating and conducting quantum spin liquids: Introduction

 These lectures begin by presenting the conventional Hartree-Fock theory of antiferromagnetic order in the square lattice Hubbard model in Section~\ref{sec:sdw}.
 The state with antiferromagnetic order is generically a metal, with electron and/or hole pocket Fermi surfaces.
 However, precisely at half-filling, and {\it only if\/} the antiferromagnetic order is large enough, the Fermi surfaces disappear, and we obtain an insulating antiferromagnet.

-Sections~\ref{sec:spinliquids} and \ref{sec:fermions} present the theory of insulating quantum spin liquids in two spatial dimensions.
-These are states at half-filling which are insulating {\it without\/} any antiferromagnetic order or other broken symmetry.
+Sections~\ref{sec:spinliquids} and \ref{sec:fermions} present the theory of insulating quantum spin liquids in two spatial dimensions, involving {\it many-boson ({\it i.e.\/} spin) entanglement\/}.
+These are states at half-filling which are insulating without any antiferromagnetic order or other broken symmetry.
 No such states appear in the theory of Section~\ref{sec:sdw}, or in other conventional approaches found in condensed matter texts published before the 1980s.
 We describe these states by the powerful parton method, which requires the presence of emergent gauge fields.
 Section~\ref{sec:spinliquids} expresses the electron spin operator in terms of bosonic partons, while Section~\ref{sec:fermions} employs fermionic partons.

 The bosonic parton theory on triangular lattice leads to the theory of the $\mathbb{Z}_2$ spin liquid \cite{NRSS91,XGW91,SSkagome}.
 This is the simplest quantum spin liquid which can have time-reversal symmetry, and its spectrum of fractionalized `anyon' excitations is the same as that of the toric code \cite{KitaevToric}.